Share this guide:

 - The application process is quick and easy

 - If you have a poor credit score, you'll have more borrowing options available to you.

 - You'll end up paying less interest because there is a shorter repayment period.

 - There generally won't be early repayment fees.

 - It will have to be repaid much more immediately so it may be difficult to budget your monthly outgoings

-- Particularly with payday loans, there is the possibility of rollover interest if you do not pay it back in time.
-This can quickly add up and make it incredibly difficult to get out of debt, it’s often the case with short-term loans that people are using them to pay back previous short-term loans.
+- Particularly with payday loans, there is the possibility of rollover interest if you fail to make the repayments on time.
+This can quickly add up and make it incredibly difficult to get out of debt, it's often the case with short-term loans that people are using them to pay back previous short-term loans.